haochehsu/revealJS-Tutorial/Example/example.md

 - Learn about the industry e.g. from news, industry sources

-- Collect data trying to understand key facts, aspects of the industry and firm behavior
+- Collect data trying to understand key facts, aspects of the industry, and firm behavior

 <div style="margin-bottom:1cm;"></div>